-All funding received by the organisation, including in-kind support, will be publicly disclosed on our website.
+All funding received by the organisation, including in-kind support, is made available in our annual report and accounts which can be downloaded from our website.

 We welcome not-for-profit asset owners becoming paying members of investor networks that work collaboratively on responsible investment projects and are serviced by ShareAction.
 The sole purpose of such networks is to improve those investors’ performance and impacts as responsible investors.
 For the avoidance of doubt, membership of ShareAction is only open to not-for-profit civil society organisations.
 These members have voting rights and elect the board of trustees.

-Our policy on ethical funding does not preclude ShareAction from receiving fees for conferences or specialized training.
+Our policy on ethical funding does not preclude ShareAction from receiving fees for conferences, speaking engagements or specialized training.

 This policy and its implementation is subject to trustee oversight and will be reviewed annually by the board of trustees’ Governance and Risk Committee.